 5. Community integration: ensuring that the model supports social inclusion both within the development and with the surrounding neighbourhood.

-The research phase will again employ the use of the STICK-E (systems thinking in community knowledge exchange) data collection method designed and developed in-house at Deakin, in conjunction with other qualitative and quantitative methods.
+The research employed the STICK-E (systems thinking in community knowledge exchange) data collection method designed and developed in-house at Deakin, in conjunction with other qualitative and quantitative methods.

 The eventual aim is for the design, construction and evaluation of a place-based micro village that houses 6 to 12 residents in the Geelong region, demonstrating a comprehensive and harmonious integration of the village with the local community and environment.
 This would be a “living village” model able to evolve over time to support people as needed, thus providing an opportunity for residents to age in place.
 The flexibility in design allows the accommodation to be adapted to support different age groups and modes of mobility as required in the future.
 Ultimately, the aim is to develop a community that enables strong community connections, which in turn support positive health outcomes and social engagement for residents.